-- 1) it could be an annual amount paid every year (longitudinal dimension) or over several years; - 2) it could be periodic payments (e.g. monthly) over a short period embedded in the income reference period (e.g. a semester).
+- a.
+It could be an annual amount paid every year or over several years; - b.
+It could be periodic payments (e.g. monthly) over a short period embedded in the income reference period (e.g. a semester).

-The definition of regular does not refer to precise timing and do not require strong periodicity.
+The definition of regular does not refer to precise timing and does not require strong periodicity.

-Regular inter-household transfers paid include:
+Regular inter-household transfers paid includes:

-- Compulsory alimony and child support - Voluntary alimony and child support paid on a regular basis - Regular cash support to persons other than household members - Regular cash support to households in other countries.
+- Compulsory alimony and child support; - Voluntary alimony and child support paid on a regular basis; - Regular cash support to persons other than household members; - Regular cash support to households in other countries.

-Regular inter-household transfers paid exclude:
+Regular inter-household transfers paid excludes: